psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 CXL.
 Then forth there spoke a man of that herd
 With suppliant word to me address'd —
-" Come to our help, O champion brave,
+"Come to our help, O champion brave,
-Come quick to save us thus distress'd ! "
+Come quick to save us thus distress'd!"

 CXLI.
 I rode up briskly to the crowd